 It seems that time – and divers – have a tendency to fly.
-Earlier this year we spent a few days with Olympic diver Andrea Spendolini-Sirieix in order to film her instalment of our short docuseries with Team GB, The Journey, which gave us a valuable insight into her life and training in the lead-up to Paris 2024.
+Earlier this year we spent a few days with diver Andrea Spendolini-Sirieix in order to film her instalment of a short docuseries, which gave us a valuable insight into her life and training.
 Now almost a year has passed, and the 20-year-old, high-flying, high-diving athlete is back home, well-rested and has an Olympic medal to her name.

-More events are on their way for this talented Team GB athlete, not least of which is the Los Angeles 2028 Olympic Games, which means Andrea is beginning to plan her next steps.
-Staff at Toyota GB’s Eco-HQ were therefore delighted to hear that part of those plans involved touching base with her Team GB sponsor for an informal, in-person catch-up.
+More events are on their way for this talented Team GB amathlete, not least of which is the Los Angeles 2028 Olympic Games, which means Andrea is beginning to plan her next steps.
+Staff at Toyota GB’s Eco-HQ were therefore delighted to hear that part of those plans involved touching base with us for an informal, in-person catch-up.

 The following is an edited transcript of her interview and audience Q&A session.